MI-AFP/tutorials/tutorials/01_fp-env.md

 All done.
 ```

 Now whole project has been created for you.
-You should edit `HelloWorld.cabal` file which specifies the project (author, email, url, etc.).
+You should edit `package.yaml` file which specifies the project (author, email, url, etc.) and thanks to [hpack] is nicer form which is then used to generate `HelloWorld.cabal`.
 Then use the same code from previous example to `app/Main.hs` and `src/Lib.hs`.

 ```haskell
 -- src/Lib.hs